 This paper has previously been circulated under the title “Identification and Estimation of Parental Valuation of School Quality in the U.S.”

 School Segregation and the Identification of Tipping Behavior, with Vikram Maheshri.
 R&R at Journal of Public Economics.
 Supplementary Material.

 Identifying Dynamic Spillovers of Crime: An Empirical Approach to Model Selection, with Vikram Maheshri.
 R&R at Quantitative Economics.

 Quasi-Experimental Evidence of School Choice through Residential Sorting, with Hugh Macartney.

-Homophily and Sorting Within Neighborhoods, with Vikram Maheshri.
+Gender Homophily and Segregation Within Neighborhoods, with Vikram Maheshri.
 R&R at Journal of Urban Economics.
 Appendix.

 Towards Causal Estimates of Children’s Time Allocation on Skill Development, with Josh Kinsler and Hao Teng.
 Appendix.

 Neighborhood Sorting In and Out of Equilibrium, with Vikram Maheshri.
 Coming soon.